SeanKilleen/seankilleen.github.io/_posts/2018-06-03-using-impact-maps-to-improve-conference-diversity.markdown

 * "I'm only one person, how could I possibly try to accomplish this?"
 * "I feel like I've tried everything and nothing is making a difference".

 Oooof.
 We'll unpack a lot of these statements later.
-But suffice it to say, we can all do better.
+But suffice it to say, we can all do better -- and I believe many conference organizers genuinely want to do better.

 As an industry, many folks would like to improve this, but aren't sure how to get there.